Akuli/asda/asdar/README.md

     }
     ```

-    If you decref too much or don't incref enough, `valgrind` will report a
+    If you decref too much or don't incref enough, the object will get destroyed too early, and `valgrind` will complain when you try to use the object.
-    double free or something similar.

     If you incref too much or don't decref enough, there are a couple things
     that can happen: